HBOT at a Clinic vs. Home Hyperbaric Chamber: What's the Difference?

 The Integrated Approach: HBOT as Part of a Protocol

 At Wellness Elite Fitness, hyperbaric oxygen therapy is not a standalone service.
-Dr. Swet Chaudhari prescribes HBOT as part of a broader cellular health and performance protocol—often paired with IV therapy and NAD+ for recovery, float therapy for cortisol reset, infrared sauna for detoxification, and compression therapy for lymphatic drainage.
+HBOT is integrated into a broader cellular health and performance protocol—often sequenced with IV therapy and NAD+ (provided by Elite Aesthetic MD, Dr. Chaudhari's separately licensed medical practice on-site) for recovery, float therapy for cortisol reset, infrared sauna for detoxification, and compression therapy for lymphatic drainage.

 This integration amplifies outcomes.
-HBOT increases oxygen delivery; IV therapy replenishes micronutrients and supports mitochondrial recovery; float therapy resets stress hormones; sauna supports detoxification.
+HBOT increases oxygen delivery; Elite Aesthetic MD's physician-supervised IV infusions replenish micronutrients and support mitochondrial recovery; float therapy resets stress hormones; sauna supports detoxification.
 Alone, each tool is effective.
 Together, they create a compounding effect.

 A home chamber cannot replicate this ecosystem.
-You would be buying an isolated wellness appliance, not joining a physician-advised protocol.
+You would be buying an isolated wellness appliance, not joining an evidence-based protocol built around an on-site medical practice.

 The Bottom Line